Is your mobility issue holding you back and keeping you from enjoying life as you once did?

 X1 Lightweight Self-Propelled Wheelchair

-4.3 Summary The X1 Lightweight Self-Propelled Wheelchair is a conventionally styled and designed wheelchair.
-Recommended for, people with moderate mobility issues who need to spend several hours a day in their chair. |
+Recommended for: People with moderate mobility issues who need to spend several hours a day in their chair.

 Lighter and more portable than the X0, the X1 Lightweight Self Propelled Wheelchair is ideal for people with moderately severe mobility issues, who have to spend a few hours a day in their wheelchairs, but otherwise can get up and move around (with or without assistance).

 It’s not as comfortable as the X0, but again, with the addition of the optional padding and memory foam seat back, that can easily be remedied.
 It also serves in a bit of a swing role.
-Its lighter weight makes it more portable than the X0, so if you want to take this one with you to do some shopping, doing so is a simple matter.
+Its lighter weight makes it more portable than the X0, so if you want to take this one to do some shopping, doing so is a simple matter.

 Here are the basic stats:

-As with the other chairs Excel sells, it features machine washable, breathable, nylon upholstery, a modestly sized storage pocket behind the seat, full-length padded armrests that are height adjustable and swivel out of the way to allow for easier transfers into and out of the chair, and height adjustable, removable leg rests.
+As with the other chairs Excel sells, it features machine washable, breathable, nylon upholstery, a modestly sized storage pocket behind the seat, full-length padded armrests that are height adjustable and swivel out of the way to allow for easier transfers into and out of the chair, and height-adjustable, removable leg rests.

 X1 Lightweight Transit Wheelchair

-3.9 Summary The X1 Lightweight Transit Wheelchair is a good general-purpose transport chair.
-Recommended for anyone who needs a chair for occasional outings in an urban setting (flat, level terrains, pavement, and indoors) – not a chair for outdoor use. |
+Recommended for: Anyone who needs a chair for occasional outings in an urban setting (flat, level terrains, pavement, and indoors) – not a chair for outdoor use.

 If you look back at the summary table, you’ll note that we gave this one a relatively low rating.
 That’s not because we don’t think it’s a good product.
 It is, but as we mentioned earlier, it’s just not a great product for the US market (which it’s not optimized for).